The WE YONE LEARNING CENTRE

 USACF has not only been working with the Massachusetts Institute of Technology’s (MIT) architectural students, but its prosthetics researchers as well.
 The MIT prosthetics team is working to design and operate a prosthetics clinic using the latest 3-D printers.
 The hope is that once amputees receive prosthetics from MIT technicians, the We Yone Learning Centre will provide needed job training.
 We Yone can offer people, who have lost so much, real options to earning a living.

 The pieces are coming together.
 A team at MIT has provided site-specific designs.
-Our contractor is working hard and says he can complete construction by July 15.
+Our contractor is working hard and says he can complete construction by May 15.
 Our village advisors are identifying instructors to teach all the courses to be offered.
 Progress on the building and program is very exciting, but we need your continued support to realize the community’s full dream.
 USACF has commitments for 75% of the needed funds and are now seeking grants and donations to bring the Centre to fruition.
 We are seeking your help to raise an additional $150,000 to not only build but operate the Centre for year to come.
-In June, we will begin hiring staff and adding solar power.
-The Centre will welcome visitors by the end of 2022.
+We have interviewed candidates and hope to hire the new director in the coming weeks.
 Whether in person or online, we encourage you to join us to see and feel the excitement and the hope that this center is bringing to the entire Masiaka community!
 Please stand with us in fulfilling the promise of Sheri’s Place and the people of Masiaka by becoming a sustaining donor today.
 A gift of $250 a year goes very far in Sierra Leone.
 Thank you.